Skip to main content

 Within the 90-second sequence, the two highest-value movements are the half-kneeling hip flexor opener (because the iliopsoas is in a shortened position for the entire workday for desk-bound adults) and the cat-cow (because thoracic mobility is the first range to deteriorate with age and the easiest to maintain with daily input).

-The Page et al. 2015 work on hip flexor length and lumbar pain established that adults with measurable iliopsoas shortening — most adults over 40 with sedentary occupations — experienced 1.5 to 2 times the rate of morning lower-back complaint compared to controls.
+Adults with measurable iliopsoas shortening — common among adults over 40 with sedentary occupations — are widely thought to be more prone to morning lower-back complaint, though the precise relative risk hasn't been isolated in a dedicated trial.
 The half-kneeling opener does not eliminate the shortening, but it provides a daily counterstimulus that prevents progressive loss.

 When morning stiffness signals arthritis

 Morning stiffness lasting longer than 30 to 60 minutes, particularly when accompanied by joint warmth, swelling, or symmetric multi-joint involvement, is a feature of inflammatory arthritis (rheumatoid arthritis, polymyalgia rheumatica) rather than mechanical stiffness.
-The Aletaha et al. 2010 ACR/EULAR classification criteria for rheumatoid arthritis include morning stiffness >1 hour as a diagnostic flag.
+Morning stiffness lasting longer than an hour has long been used as a clinical flag for inflammatory joint disease — it was a named criterion in the older 1987 ACR classification system for rheumatoid arthritis, before the 2010 ACR/EULAR criteria replaced it with a joint-count and serology-based scoring system.

 Mechanical morning stiffness — the kind discussed in this article — typically resolves within 10 to 20 minutes of movement.
 Stiffness that persists beyond 30 minutes, or that worsens over weeks, warrants a family physician visit and likely a referral for inflammatory markers (CRP, ESR, anti-CCP, rheumatoid factor) and joint imaging.